ptidejteam/tools4cities-middleware/README.md

 ## What is it?

 Please check the README.md inside each folder for further information.
-More detailed documentation will come in the future.
+More detailed documentation will come in the future..

 ## Who do I talk to?